peranakanfrancis/MyBetterWeb/_posts/2018-08-13-responsive-website.markdown

 "I love my website!
 It's beautiful, professional, and easy to navigate.
 MyBetterWeb was a great company to work with.
 As a business owner, I definitely appreciate their great customer service, projects done in an efficient and timely manner, and a final product that exceeded my expectations and also made us won <a href="http://www.mwa.my/2017/may/khimyan-curry-a-malaysian-born-curry-paste" target="_blank">Malaysia Website Awards 2017</a>." -<a href="https://khimyan.com" target="_blank"><i>khimyan.com</i></a>

-- Perform On All Devices
+- Perform on all devices
-- Manage One Code Base
+- Manage one code base
-- Rank Higher
+- Rank higher
-- Easy Mobile Checkout
+- Easy mobile checkout
-- Mobile Optimized Speeds
+- Mobile optimized speeds

 <div style="text-align: right">
 <h2>Price: from $450</h2></div>